Back to School Plans: First Two Weeks of Spanish Class

 Hay una chica.
 Es MUY atlética.
 Le gusta jugar al voleibol.
 (With picture clue.) ¿Cómo se llama?

-Discussion: Discuss what proficiency in Spanish means.
+Discussion: Instructions on board indicate that students should skim through ACTFL statements (on chairs) and determine where their skills lie.
+Discuss what proficiency in Spanish means.
 Review ACTFL standards briefly, and pass out rubrics to show how students will be evaluated, and where we’re going.

 (Prep and attach):